USAMRICD-UW-Fred-Hutch-Cancer-Research/Intraoperative-Application-of-Ca-Mg-Zn-Hemostatic-Matrix-for-Ballistic-Bone-Trauma/README.md

 -   **Compounding Ratio:** The scrub team will compound the mixture at a strict **2.5 grams of powder to 1.0 mL of sterile saline (2.5 : 1)**.
 This achieves the necessary putty-like density without becoming too brittle to inject or too thin to maintain hemostasis.

 **5\.
-Phase 4: High-Pressure Applicator Specifications**
+Phase 4: High-Pressure Applicator Specifications (The Lynch-Hutchinson Integration)

-Commercial dispensing tubes are incompatible with the required pressure and sterility.
-Delivery requires a surgical-grade 60cc Toomey-Style Bone Paste Syringe featuring:
+To meet the pressure and sterility requirements of the 2.5:1 Ca-Mg-Zn matrix, generic dispensing tubes are strictly prohibited.
+Delivery will utilize specialized bone marrow applicators, originally developed for advanced intramedullary procedures and supplied via the Fred Hutchinson Cancer Center.

--   **Barrel Material:** Heavy-duty, medical-grade polycarbonate or polypropylene capable of withstanding high manual PSI without rupturing.
+-   **Hardware Profile:** The applicators feature a heavy-duty, medical-grade cannula capable of withstanding the high manual PSI required to extrude shear-thinning putty without warping.

--   **Tip Diameter:** A tapered catheter tip or wide-bore nozzle with a minimum inner diameter of 3.0mm to 4.0mm to prevent clogging of the 2.5:1 paste.
+-   **Tip and Cannula Diameter:** The applicators utilize a wide-bore surgical steel cannula that allows the thick 2.5:1 matrix to pass smoothly without clogging, ensuring precise, targeted delivery deep into the defect.

--   **Seal Integrity:** The plunger must utilize a double-wiping silicone O-ring to prevent "blow-by" and eliminate any vacuum effect that could draw blood back into the chamber.
+-   **Extrusion Mechanics:** The tightly fitted internal stylet/plunger ensures zero "blow-by" of the matrix, completely eliminating the vacuum effect that could otherwise draw blood or tissue back into the chamber during high-pressure application.

 **6\.
-Phase 5: Delivery and Hemostasis**
+Phase 5: Delivery and Hemostasis

--   The wide-bore nozzle is inserted directly to the bottom of the ballistic tract.
+-   **Insertion:** The steel cannula of the bone marrow applicator is inserted directly to the bottom of the visualized ballistic tract.

--   The 2.5:1 paste is injected continuously under high pressure until all venous and arterial bleeding within the bone ceases.
+-   **Pressurized Extrusion:** The 2.5:1 paste is injected continuously under high pressure.
+The rigid structure of the applicator allows the surgeon to maintain steady, uninterrupted force until all venous and arterial bleeding within the bone ceases.

--   An additional 50% volume is applied over the top of the tract to create a secure, undisturbed cap.
+-   **Withdrawal and Capping:** As the defect fills, the cannula is slowly withdrawn to prevent air pockets.
+An additional 50% volume is applied over the top of the tract to create a secure, undisturbed cap over the primary injury site.

 **7\.
 Phase 6: Structural Integrity Assessment (The Bouck Protocol)**